jacquesmatcgithub/myMovies/design_documents/time_log.md

 03/18/2018 | 4.0 | Worked on the week 9 exercise.
 03/23/2018 | 6.0 | Generated the json classes I'll need for accessing the movie database api.
 Also wrote junit methods for a number of the json classes.
 03/24/2018 | 4.0 | Added code so my indie project accesses the tmdb api to get the configuration settings.
+03/25/2018 | 6.0 | Worked on the week 9 exercise
+03/28/2018 | 4.5 | Went thru week 9 materials again.
+Got my week 9 exercise to work now.
+Also gave feedback for Brain Chase and Justin Laabs